drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 2.2.2 The properties of Letter Name Knowledge

-A feature of letter name knowledge is that it is constrained, a concept that was introduced by Paris's (2005) constrained skills theory, with its distinction between reading abilities which are unconstrained, like vocabulary and those which are constrained, like letter name knowledge.
+A feature of letter name knowledge is that it is constrained, a concept introduced by Paris's (2005) constrained skills theory, with its distinction between reading abilities which are unconstrained, like vocabulary and those which are constrained, like letter name knowledge.
 The theory places reading-related skills onto a continuum from the most highly constrained skills to the most highly unconstrained skills.
-The concept, "constrained" means there are a limited number of items to learn (Stahl, 2011).
-Constrained reading skills include writing one's name, knowledge of the alphabet and high-frequency words, phonics, and phonological awareness.
+Constrained reading skills require the learning of a limited number of items (Stahl, 2011), and include writing one's name, knowledge of the alphabet and high-frequency words, phonics, and phonological awareness.
 The items to be learned are limited in number.
 Unconstrained reading skills include oral reading fluency, vocabulary, and comprehension.
 These skills place no limit